k8ssandra/management-api-for-apache-cassandra/README.md

 ** NOTE: The docker repo is not a typo, it really is `datastax/dse-mgmtapi-6_8` for 6.9 images

-### Docker coordinates for Cassandra Trunk images
+### Docker coordinates for HCD 1.0.x images

-We also build and publish Nightly images for Cassandra trunk.
-These images are only published with a RedHat UBI 8 base platform, with JDK 11.
-**NOTE: These are not production ready images.
-Use with caution!**

-The most recent nightly build is available at

-      k8ssandra/cass-management-api:5.0-nightly-latest

-You can also use an image built on a specific date

-      k8ssandra/cass-management-api:5.0-nightly-YYYYMMDD

-There is also an image tag for the specific Cassandra commit SHA (not all commits are built)

-      k8ssandra/cass-management-api:5.0-nightly-<Short SHA>
+#### Ubuntu based images (HCD 1.0)

+For all JDK 11 Ubuntu based HCD 1.0.x images, the Docker coordinates are as follows:

+      datastax/hcd:<version>

+Example for HCD 1.0.0

+      datastax/hcd:1.0.0

+#### RedHat UBI images (HCD 1.0)

+For all RedHat UBI based HCD 1.0.x images, the Docker coordinates are as follows:

+      datastax/hcd:<version>-ubi

+Example for HCD 1.0.0

+      datastax/hcd:1.0.0-ubi

 ## Building